igeni/ScanSystem/README.md

 Scanner uses his own mechanism to decrease load into target's website by preventing repeated requests

 ## Data normalization
 Scanner system use DataStructure class (common.py) to unify sheduler of tasks.
-All datum will be normalize automaticaly Add your own rules in the 'RULES' section
+All datum will be normalize automatically Add your own rules in the 'RULES' section

 ## Monitoring
 Every ScanNewTasksInterval seconds system send alive status to AliveStatusURL ('CRAWLER.*' section of settings.cfg file).
 Option can be disabled

 ## Auto-recovery
-If something went wrong (for example k8s restart destroyed and created instance) scanner system can obtain own previous state automaticaly.
+If something went wrong (for example k8s restart destroyed and created instance) scanner system can obtain own previous state automatically.
 Of course you have to use storage outside your instance

 ---